 It can also record unlimited 4K video (3840×2140) at up to 30p/25p and V-Log L is pre-installed to enable wider dynamic range to be captured.
 The inclusion of 3.5mm microphone and headphone jacks add to the appeal to videographers and vloggers.

-The Panasonic Lumix G90, also known as the Panasonic Lumix G95 and G91 in some areas, sits just below the Panasonic G9 in the company’s mirrorless camera line-up.
+The Panasonic Lumix G90, also called the Panasonic Lumix G95 and G91, sits just below the Panasonic G9 in the company’s mirrorless camera line-up.
 And although it has the same resolution (20.3million pixels), I’m told that the sensor is not the same as in Panasonic’s flagship stills camera.

 However, like the G9, the G90’s sensor has no optical low-pass filter (OLPF).
 This helps to maximise the level of detail it can capture.
 The shutter is also an electromagnetic unit to minimise vibration and boost detail levels.